Coventry: Music and cinema

 BBC Radio 1 has announced that its BBC Radio One's Big Weekend will take place in Coventry at the end of May 2022, as part of the closing ceremony for the UK City of Culture.

 Customs and traditions

-Coventry Godcakes are a regional delicacy, originating from the 14th century and still baked today.
+Coventry Godcakes are a regional delicacy, originating from the 14th century and are still baked today.

+The Coventry Flag

+The Coventry Flag, designed by Simon Wyatt, was adopted through a popular vote on 7 December 2018.
+The Coventry Flag represents the unique identity of the Warwickshire city and its residents.
+It emerged as the winner in a competition organised by BBC Coventry & Warwickshire and proudly flew during Coventry's tenure as the UK City of Culture in 2021.
+The design features Lady Godiva, a local heroine, depicted in black on a white pale, symbolising Coventry's history, principles, and its reputation as a city of peace.
+Sky blue panels on either side of Lady Godiva represent "Coventry Blue," reminiscent of the historic local textile industry and Coventry City Football Club, known as the "Sky Blues."

 Venues and shopping

 There are several theatre, art and music venues in Coventry attracting popular sporting events and singing musicians.
 Along with this, the city has several retail parks located out of the city centre and its own shopping mall in the heart of the city: